flxst/gpt-sw3-tokenizer/README.md

   - `<output>/evaluation/results_<tokenizer_name>.json`
   - `<output>/evaluation/token_frequencies_<tokenizer_name>.json`

+**Advanced Usage:** If `vocab_size_pruned` is specified, variants of the tokenizer with pruned vocabularies are evaluated in addition.

 ### 4. Analysis

-To analyze the trained tokenizers (and inspect the evaluation metrics), do the following:
-- run the following notebook:
+To analyze the trained tokenizers (and inspect the evaluation metrics), run the following notebook:

   ```
   notebooks/tokenizer_analysis.ipynb